A bold evolution of the action-RPG formula rooted in experimentation, cooperation, and dragon-hunting ambition.

-Action-RPG fans have no shortage of dungeon crawlers competing for attention in 2026, but Dragonkin: The Banished may be one of the most intriguing contenders on the horizon.
-Developed by Eko Software and published by Nacon, the game officially launches March 19, 2026 on PlayStation 5, Xbox Series X|S, and PC following nearly a full year of refinement in Steam Early Access.
+Action-RPG enthusiasts face a crowded field of dungeon crawlers vying for attention in 2026, but Dragonkin: The Banished stands out as one of the most promising contenders.
+Developed by Eko Software and published by Nacon, the game is set to officially launch on 19 March 2026 across PlayStation 5, Xbox Series X|S, and PC, following nearly a year of refinement in Steam Early Access.

 A World Corrupted by Dragon Blood